luchiniatwork/ambulance/README.md

 ### Subscription

 * `moduleUpdated` returns the individual module that has been changed.
+Currently, the only thing that activates this field is the toggle mutation.

 Example: